Can I Sue My HOA for My Slip and Fall?

 What Defenses Might the HOA Use Against Your Claim?

-HOAs facing slip and fall claims often use various defenses to mitigate liability.
-These defenses can include legal principles, statutory limitations, or specific facts about the case.
-Understanding these defenses is essential to pursue a claim against an HOA.
-Some of the most common defenses are:
+HOAs facing slip and fall claims may employ various defenses to reduce their liability.
+These defenses could involve legal principles, statutory limitations, or specific details of the case.
+Understanding these defenses is crucial when pursuing a claim against an HOA.
+Some of the most common defenses include:

 - Open and obvious hazard.
 The “open and obvious” defense argues that the hazard causing the slip and fall was so apparent and easily noticeable that a reasonable person should have been aware of it and taken precautions to avoid it.